 Welcome to our new way to schedule your pet’s appointment with us online!
 Here you can schedule your pet for a spay or neuter appointment or for an upcoming vaccine clinic appointment.

-Spay/Neuter appointments are starting in March for dogs and March for cats.
+Spay/Neuter appointments are starting in August for dogs and August for cats.
 If you cannot find appointments on these dates, please check further out.
 Our clinics fill quickly and unfortunately, we are limited in the number of surgeries we can do.
-Dog surgery days are Mondays and Thursdays, while cat/rabbit surgery days are on Tuesdays.
+Dog surgery days are Mondays and Thursdays, while cat surgery days are on Tuesdays.
 Vaccine clinics are generally held on the first Saturday of the month, however, if that Saturday falls on a holiday, we reserve the right to change the date.
 Vaccine clinics are posted one month in advance

 If you need to reschedule or make changes to an appointment, you will need to call us at 717-983-8878.